All Episodes

 The audience ought to know the following, and that is that all reverse speech is not necessarily easy for the average person to hear.

-And the analogy I gave last time was I worked as a 911 operator in Monterey County.
+And the analogy I gave last time was I worked as a 911 operator in Monterey County for about a year, which was an incredible job.

-hear things simultaneously.
-It was really a hard thing to do for
+It was really a hard thing to do for me and for anybody who tries it.

-And so, you hear reverse speech that we don't.
+And so you hear reverse speech that we don't.

-After the last program, I asked you to sit down with some people who had the common ear.
+After the last program, I asked you to sit down with some people who had the common ear and the untrained ear and sort of note those reverse speech items which lit the light bulb for the average person, which is what we would use here on the air.

 Right.